avapolzin/avapolzin.github.io/_projects/music_from_highered.md

 1. Brand New City - Mitski
 2. Chatterbox - New York Dolls
 3. Seek and You Shall Destroy - Smashing Pumpkins
-4. This is How I Disappear - My Chemical Romance
+4. This Is How I Disappear - My Chemical Romance
 5. Blood in Gutters - The Distillers
 6. Machu Picchu - The Strokes
 7. Cuban Slide - The Pretenders